GbSrbh/MERN-Stack-Project-GUEST-HIVE-/README.md

 Go to "api/Config/default.json" and add your mongo db uri and a random json secret.

+Open cmd terminal on your vs code and enter api folder using command: "cd api".

-Enter api folder and run backend using "nodemon index".
+Now start backend using command: "nodemon index"

+Open another cmd terminal on home directory and enter client folder using "cd client".

-Then enter client folder and run front end using "npm run dev".
+Now start front end using "npm run dev".

 Let them  both run togethor on differrent ports and access the front end on port "5173".

-Done
+Done✅